Budesonide and formoterol (eformoterol) fumarate dihydrate powder for inhalation

 How long to use it

-Use Symbicort Turbuhaler every day even if you feel well.
+If your doctor has told you to take Symbicort Turbuhaler daily, it is important that you use it every day even if you feel well.

 Symbicort Turbuhaler helps control your asthma or COPD but does not cure it.